AndruMace/BreakTime/README.md

 # Break Time!

 Break time is a CLI application that helps you keep track of and visit your favorite digital destinations.
+Next time you want to take a break and are looking for a bit of variance, run ```breaktime``` to go to one of your favorite websites.
 By default it creates a file with links to reddit, hackernews, youtube, and the rust programming language website.
 Feel free to add to those or clear them and start anew with the below commands.

 ### Commands